Aulocara elliotti

 Habitat

-Inhabits diverse grassland across western North America including desert prairie, mixedgrass prairie, shortgrass prairie, and bunchgrass prairie.
-Most abundant in areas with mid grasses (western wheatgrass, needle-and-thread) and short grasses ( grama).
+Inhabits diverse grassland types across western North America including desert prairie, mixedgrass prairie, shortgrass prairie, and bunchgrass prairie.
+Most abundant in areas with mid grasses (western wheatgrass, needle-and-thread) and short grasses (blue grama).
 In mixedgrass prairie, prefers sites with abundant western wheatgrass and needle-and-thread.
-In desert grasslands of Arizona, associated with sparse vegetation on gravelly soils. laid in bare ground 1-6 square inches surrounded by short grass .
+In desert grasslands of Arizona, associated with sparse vegetation on gravelly soils. laid in bare ground patches 1-6 square inches surrounded by short grass .

 Distribution